 1. Make an online shopping list

 Have a clear idea of what you want to buy before you head online.
 This will help you stay focused, so you don’t become distracted by unrelated items or spend hours leaping from store to store.
-By listing your potential purchases, you can clarify what you actually need—and what is simply “nice to have.”
+By listing your potential purchases, you can clarify what you actually need—and separate your needs from things that are simply “nice to have.”
 When you cut out unnecessary items, you’re already saving money.

 While your main goal is to get more bang for your buck, it’s still worth noting that the cheapest option is not always the best.
 We recommend keeping in mind factors like sustainability and quality when making your list.
-If you’re shopping for a laptop and you pay peanuts, you’ll get a monkey computer (so to speak).
+If you’re shopping for a laptop and you decide to go for the lowest budget option, your computer will likely have the quality to match.
 That said, once you’ve selected a high-quality product with good green credentials, there’s no harm in shopping around for the best price.

 2. Compare prices and visit deals websites